Elevator (2011 film): Plot

 The others force open the doors, and Don attempts to climb out.
 The opening is too small, but he uses Jane's walking stick to press the elevator call button.
 At the same time, Madeline presses several buttons on the control panel.
 The elevator's brakes deactivate, and Don's arm is severed as the elevator drops several floors.
 Mohammed uses a necktie as a tourniquet to slow the blood loss.
 Henry is left confused and dazed.
 George suggests that they pry open the doors again to see if the elevator has lined up with a floor in their drop, but they discover that the elevator stopped between floors, much to their dismay.
-Martin brings up the local news on his phone, and they watch a live interview with the bombmaker.
+Martin brings up the local news on his phone, and they watch a live interview with the bomb maker.
 The man was good friends with Jane's son and felt that he owed their family.
 He estimates it will detonate in ten minutes.

 Desperate, George suggests dismembering Jane's body to separate her from the bomb and throw it down the shaft.
 When he loses his nerve, an angry Henry takes over, with George making Henry promise each person $1 million should they survive.
-While they are trying to tear the bomb off, a security guard on the intercom tells them that the bomb squad is there and lowering the elevator.
+While they are trying to tear the bomb off, a security guard on the intercom tells them that the bomb squad is there and lowers the elevator.
 They open the doors, make a small opening, and help all but Martin escape.
 When only Martin is left, he knows that the opening is not big enough for him to fit through.
 George desperately orders the SWAT members to raise the elevator to rescue Martin.
 As they lower the elevator to the basement to get him out, Martin weeps, knowing his death is imminent.
 Before the bomb explodes, he regains his composure and realizes he is the hero, as he helped everybody survive.

-Don is taken to hospital, and George asks Henry about the $1 million he promised each of the group, which he ignores.
+Don is taken to the hospital, and George asks Henry about the $1 million he promised each of the group, which he ignores.
 George and Mohammed have a brief discussion outside the building about what lies ahead for them.
 A news reporter asks George how he stayed so brave during the ordeal, to which George lies and said he had to stay calm for everybody there, then races off after a phone call from his wife, who had no idea what happened, to pick something up from the store.
 Mohammed looks on.